Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 When Is Sourdough Starter Ready To Use?

-Your fed stater is ready to use when it becomes bubbly, active and doubles in size.
-This can take anywhere from 2-12 hours or more depending on temperature and strength of your starter.
-Be patient!
+Your fed starter is ready to use when it’s bubbly, active, and doubles in size.
+This can take 2-12 hours or more, depending on the temperature of your kitchen and the strength of your starter.
+My best advice?
+Be patient, plan ahead, and make sure your starter is in a warm place (ideally 75 F).
+The process is not instant.

-Float Test: If you’re unsure whether your sourdough starter is ready, drop 1 tsp at peak height into a glass of water.
+Float Test: If you’re unsure whether your starter is ready, drop 1 tsp at peak height into a glass of water.
 If it floats to the top it’s ready to use.
-If it sinks, your starter should be fed again.
+If it sinks, feed your starter again.

-If you only bake a few times a month, keep your sourdough starter in the fridge and feed it once a week.
-If bake often, store your starter at room temperature and feed it at least once a day.
+Most people don’t realize that your feeding schedule is directly related to your baking preferences.
+If you only bake a few times a month, store your starter in the refrigerator and feed it once a week.
+If you bake often, store it at room temperature and feed it once a day.

 Sourdough bread dough in a stainless steel bowl